What forms do I need to send to my employees and contractors for tax purposes?

 1099-NEC Forms for Non-Employees

-Note: In previous tax years, employers used form 1099-MISC to report such compensation; the 1099-NEC is required beginning with tax year 2020.
-Form 1099-MISC is still used for other purposes, such as reporting prizes and awards, but you will no longer use it to report compensation paid to independent contractors for services they provided.
+Note: For many years, employers used Form 1099-MISC to report such compensation.
+However, the IRS now requires Form 1099-NEC for this purpose.
+Form 1099-MISC is still used for other types of payments, such as prizes and awards, but not for compensation paid to independent contractors for services.

 What is the deadline for filing W-2s and 1099s?

-You must provide employees with their W-2 forms and file them with the IRS no later than January 31, 2024, whether filing by paper or electronically.
+You must provide employees with their W-2 forms and file them with the IRS no later than January 31 (whether filing by paper or electronically).

 What happens if I don't send the W-2s and 1099s on time?